 In other situations, the government may deny your security clearance.
 An appeal may be in order if there are sufficient grounds.
 Our security clearance lawyers can help you with how to get a security clearance.
 At Watson & Associates, LLC, our lawyers provide a wide range of legal services to help clients to obtain their facility clearance and to advise them about their obligations.

-Facility Security Clearance Lawyers & Appeal Services
+Facility Security Clearance Lawyers & Appeal Services For Government Contractors

-Our security clearance lawyers are immediately available to help individuals and government contractors by providing guidance and help them through the entire security application process.
+Our security clearance attorneys are immediately available to help individuals and government contractors by providing guidance and help them through the entire security application process.
 We also represent clients in the revocation and appeals process.
 Our legal services include:

 - Secret Clearance Applications